isc30/TSLint.MSBuild/README.md

 The version number is stored both in `package.json` and `TSLint.MSBuild.nuspec`.
 Make sure to update it in both places.

-### 0.X to 1.X

-0.X versions ran JavaScript logic to search for TSLint, run it, and wrap the output.
-This was slow (running two nested Node processes, with intermediary file names in text).

-1.X versions now are completely in a single MSBuild file.
-This is better for performance but has two downsides:
-* It no longer searches for the "highest" available TSLint version in the packages directory; instead, the first found in a file search is used.
-* The `TSLintErrorSeverity` flag is no longer supported (until TSLint adds support for error levels).

-Furthermore, `1.0.0` removed the TSLint NuGet package dependency.
-You'll need to install it separately.

-#### Why?

-The original structure of TSLint.MSBuild requires multiple layers of processes calling each other, which can wreak havoc in complex managed build systems.
-Then, in order:

-1. MSBuild determined build settings and passed them to the JavaScript code
-2. JavaScript code determined the TSLint location and re-formulated any arguments
-3. JavaScript code ran TSLint via a spawned process, captured its output, and re-logged it
-4. MSBuild captured the (re-logged TSLint) JavaScript output and logged it

-1.X unified all the logic into MSBuild, which resulted in significant performance gains, code simplification, and runtime stability.
-Now, in order:

-1. MSBuild determines build settings and TSLint location
-2. MSBuild runs TSLint using the packaged Node executable

-### 0.3.X to 0.4.X

-Versions 0.3.X and below manually call TSLint on individual folders, whereas 0.4.X defers to the TSLint CLI.

 File a [bug report](https://github.com/JoshuaKGoldberg/TSLint.MSBuild/issues) if upgrading causes any issues.